sap-tutorials/Tutorials/tutorials/hcpps-ps-configure/hcpps-ps-configure.md

   **10 minutes**

-[ACCORDION-BEGIN [Step 1: ](Enable the Predictive services)] Let's go back to the [***SAP Cloud Platform Cockpit Neo Trial***](https://account.hanatrial.ondemand.com/cockpit#/region/neo-eu1-trial/overview) with your free trial account on **Europe (Rot) - Trial** and access ***Your Personal Developer Account***
+[ACCORDION-BEGIN [Step 1: ](Enable the Predictive services)] Log into the <a href="https://account.hanatrial.ondemand.com/cockpit#/region/neo-eu1-trial/overview" target="new"><b>SAP Cloud Platform Cockpit Neo Trial</b></a> with your free trial account on **Europe (Rot) - Trial** and access ***Your Personal Developer Account***.
-.

-Click on your ***SAP Cloud Platform Account name*** as highlighted on the below screenshot.
+Click on your ***SAP Cloud Platform Account*** identifier (which ends with *trial* by default) as highlighted on the below screenshot.

+![SAP Cloud Platform Cockpit](01.png)

+You are now in your ***SAP Cloud Platform developer*** account!

 > If you are unclear with what is your SAP Cloud Platform account name, you can refer to the following blog entry: [SAP Cloud Platform login, user name, account id, name or display name: you are lost?
 Not anymore!](https://blogs.sap.com/2017/01/31/sap-hana-cloud-platform-trial-login-name-user-name-account-name-account-identifier-you-are-lost-not-anymore/)

-![SAP Cloud Platform Cockpit](01.png)

 On the left side bar, click on **Services**.